Churn

 How to Start Reducing Churn Today

-- Fix failed payments first.
-It's the fastest win — automated recovery tools pay for themselves in days.
+• Fix failed payments first.
+It's the fastest win.
+Automated [payment recovery tools](/best-subscription-recovery-platform) pay for themselves in days.

-- Build a cancel flow.
+• Build a cancel flow.
 Even a basic one with an exit survey and a pause option makes a difference.
+See [how to add a cancel flow to Stripe](/how-to-add-a-cancel-flow-to-stripe).

-- Run a Revenue Autopsy.
-Connect Stripe to a churn analysis tool and see exactly where you're bleeding.
+• Run a Revenue Scan.
+Connect Stripe to a [churn analytics tool](/best-churn-analytics-tool) and see exactly where you're bleeding.

-The true cost of churn is 3–5x the monthly subscription amount when you factor in CAC waste, lost lifetime value, and the compounding effect.
-For indie SaaS founders between $5K–$50K MRR, even a 1-point reduction in monthly churn can mean $10,000+ in annual impact.
+The true cost of churn is 3 to 5x the monthly subscription amount when you factor in CAC waste, lost lifetime value, and the compounding effect.
+For indie SaaS founders between $5K to $50K MRR, even a 1-point reduction in monthly churn can mean $10,000+ in annual impact.

 Your Stripe has a leak.
 Let's find it.